-- Event Kits: many marketing activities are repeated over and over again.
-With kits, you have everything partners need to market uniformly in an easy way to achieve rapid, repeatable & consistent results.
+- Event Packages: many marketing activities are repeated over and over again.
+With Packages, you have everything partners need to achieve rapid, repeatable and consistent results.

 - Dashboarding: get rich insights on campaign participation and user activity and give attention to the partners that need it.

-Overall, a distributed marketing platform translates into saved resources, less frustrated partners, increased sales, and better insights for the brand.
+Overall, a distributed marketing platform translates into saved resources, less frustration among partners, increased sales, and better insights for the brand.

 Take your brand further with Distributed Marketing

-As we hopefully demonstrated, making a distributed marketing platform a priority for next year’s budgets will significantly impact your brand and marketing department.
+As we hopefully demonstrated, making a distributed marketing platform a priority for this (and next) year’s budgets will significantly impact your brand and marketing department.